Marylebone Mountaineering Club, London

-The club also has an active social side with occasional pub meets in London.
-Annual events include a photo competition, a 5th November firework party, and a Christmas Dinner (usually held in January).
+The club also has an active social side with social events roughly quarterly in London.
 Many members also use the various climbing walls in London, join our Facebook page to see details of when Anna, our climbing wall secretary, will be at the Castle.

 In order to join, prospective members are asked to attend two weekend meets so that they can get a feel for the style of the club.
-On your second meet you bring along an application form or ask the meet organiser for one as they should have a few with them.
+Check out the How to Join page.

-If you are interested in joining the MMC you are welcome to come along to any of the events – or get in touch with our membership secretary via the Contact page.
+If you are interested in joining the MMC you are welcome to come along to almost any of the events – or get in touch with our membership secretary: firstname.lastname@example.org